How to Deliver Mid-Life Career Reviews: a human resources guide

-This Business in the Community (BITC) toolkit is a Human Resources guide for implementing and managing a mid-life career review for older workers.
+This Business in the Community (BITC) toolkit is a how to deliver mid-life Human Resources guide for implementing and managing a mid-life career review for older workers.

 The guide aims to help bring older employees on an equal footing with their younger colleagues.
 A mid-life career review is not a performance review or an appraisal.
 It is a broader conversation about work, aspirations and challenges, now and in the future.
 It is an important step in understanding the needs, interests and aspirations of older workers; helping to maintain high employee engagement and productivity across all age groups.
 It can also support the engagement and wellbeing of employees, and with the right outcomes, keep them in work and productive for longer.